Hacksore/overlayed-electron/README.md

 ### Running locally

-Make sure you `npm install` all the dependencies then just run `npm start`.
+Make sure you `npm install` all the dependencies then just run `npm start` or run the `Debug Electron` in VSCode.

-### Debug

-Better to run `npm run react` then f5 in VSCode to run electron in debug mode.